 Choice 3: Roll Over Assets to a Traditional Individual Retirement Account (IRA)

-The last choice is to roll assets over into a new or existing traditional IRA.³ A traditional IRA may provide a wider range of investment choices than what may exist in your new 401(k) plan.
+Another choice is to roll assets over into a new or existing traditional IRA.
+It’s possible that a traditional IRA may provide some investment choices that may not exist in your new 401(k) plan.4

 The drawback to this approach may be less creditor protection and the loss of access to these funds via a 401(k) loan feature.